rretkute/AMISEpi/README.md

 ```

 #### Outcome
-Figure.
 Results  for  Ascaris  lumbricoides  in  Ethiopia.

 ![](pkg_img.png)